ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 ### Example 1: Tracking Request Status

-The following example demonstrates how to create a custom feature that includes a `requestStatus` state property along with computed properties for checking the request status.
+The following example demonstrates how to create a custom feature that includes the `requestStatus` state slice along with computed signals for checking the request status.

 <code-example header="request-status.feature.ts">